leontristain/modnotes/windhelm/upcoming.md

 ### Make Northern District Bonfire Smaller

 The northern district bonfire is perhaps a tad too large.
 Perhaps a smaller bonfire there would be a bit more realistic.

+### Shininess Pass

+It seems that with vanilla textures, some of the structures are overly shiny.
+I will take a look at how to address this.
+Perhaps with more nif hacking.

+I suppose I can say that the base mod is "optimized" for NobleSkyrim in mind, but I should certainly take a look at reducing "glaring issues" (hehe) for other textures.

 ### Northeast Gatehouse Portcullis And Murder Holes